alaa-n-elsayed/Embedded-Systems-Shower-Water-Monitor/README.md

 Our device depends on the signal that is generated from the Water Flow Meter Sensor (YF-S201).
 This sensor generates pulses that are directly proportional to the volume of the water.

-We receive the pulses from the sensor through our PCB then we transmit these pulses to our AVR Processor which process this signal and produce a number that indicates the total volume of the water after that we do some mathematical calculation to get the flow rate and cost of water.
+We receive the pulses from the sensor through our PCB then we transmit these pulses to our AVR Processor which process this signal and produce a number that indicates the total volume of the water.
+After that we do some mathematical calculation to get the flow rate and cost of water.

 In the further step, we need to make these values (volume, flow rate, and cost) visible to the user, therefore we used LCD 2*16 to display the values on it as follows:
 **1st mode** It can display the total volume and flow rate